 How Maintenance Affects Energy Production

-When my wind setup is well cared for, I get many years of reliable, steady electricity.
+A well-maintained wind turbine is more likely to produce steady electricity over its lifetime, while neglected systems may lose efficiency and suffer more frequent downtime.
 Skipping even minor maintenance means output drops, and it takes longer for the system to pay itself off.
 Loose bolts and dirty controls add up to lower efficiency.
-A well-maintained system generates more, lasts longer, and saves the most money.
+A well-maintained system is more likely to produce consistently, last longer, and deliver better long-term value than a neglected system.

 Wind Turbine Maintenance vs Solar Panel Maintenance